 - rapid heart rate

-Symptoms can appear at any time of a day, but in general, people with COPD experience the worst symptoms in the morning.
+Symptoms can appear at any time of day, but in general, people with COPD experience the worst symptoms in the morning.

 - chronic cough